schemaitat/homepage/content/posts/homepage-setup/index.en.md

 ![jenins-2](jenkins-2.png)

-Finally, select *Scan by webhook* in the settings and make sure to use a secret token:
+Select *Scan by webhook* in the settings and make sure to use a secret token:

 ![pipeline-setup](pipeline-setup.png)